-In addition to the shiny version, the palette constructor app is also available as a Tcl/Tk GUI via R package tcltk shipped with base R (R Core Team 2018).
+In addition to the shiny version, the palette constructor app is also available as a Tcl/Tk GUI via the R package tcltk shipped with base R (R Core Team 2020).
 The tcltk version can only be run locally and is considerably faster while the shiny version has a nicer interface with more features and can be run online.
 The

 choose_palette() function by default starts the tcltk version while